kanai6344/word-counter/README.md

   - Top 20 most frequent words
   - Count for each word
   - Percentage of total words

+## Live Demo

+You can view a live version of this tool at [(https://kanai6344.github.io/word-counter/)]

 ## How to Use